Looking for a decent community platform?

 These scores help measure and improve member engagement within the community.
 Activity scores consider key engagement factors and are benchmarked against data from other Circle communities.

-🏆 Bottom line: Circle 3.0’s gamification system makes communities more engaging with points, ranks, and leaderboards.
+🏆 Bottom line: Circle 3.0’s gamification system (improved) makes communities more engaging with points, ranks, and leaderboards.
 Members get rewards for joining in while admins can create custom incentives and see how well things are working through Activity Scores that compare against other communities.

 Website and landing page builders